Start dates for courses

 VU’s academic year is divided into two main semesters.
 Some undergraduate courses also offer summer and winter options that run during the semester breaks.

 - Postgraduate students completing a doctoral degree or other research-based award may be able to negotiate an alternative start date with their project supervisor.
+Postgraduate degrees by coursework are offered in the Block Model; some offer multiple intakes during the year in addition to the February start date.

-- TAFE courses and English language programs run from January to December, with varying intakes and start dates depending on the course.
+- TAFE courses and English-language programs run from January to December, with varying intakes and start dates depending on the course.

 The length of your course varies depending on the level of course you study and whether you study full time or part time.
 Part time study generally doubles course duration.